 Since this role is typically associated with a large power plant or external grids, the role of the slack bus is assigned permanently to the node with maximal closeness centrality for each generated graph.
 The remaining 99 nodes start off as consumer nodes and are later partially converted to prosumer nodes.
 As a consequence, in the absence of prosumers, the slack bus is the sole provider of energy to the grid.

-We evaluate the power flow on the transmission network using the direct current (DC) load flow formulation.
-This corresponds to an approximation of the AC equations but can also be seen as a model for future DC-based distribution networks.
-The power injections at each node are modeled stochastically by drawing values from separate data sets for power consumption and PV generation, respectively.